 How can this be resolved?

-The EU and its member states can and must urgently put an end to the immense suffering experienced on the Greek islands.
+The EU and its member states can and must urgently put an end to the immense suffering experienced by refugees and other migrants in Greece.
 Here’s how:

 - Solidarity and responsibility-sharing